YounusMZ/poetry-backend/README.md

 # Poetry

+Backend for [poetry-frontend](https://github.com/YounusMZ/poetry-frontend).
 Built for poets and poem enthusiasts, Poetry allows you to view random poems for the serendipity, search for poems and bookmark your favourites.
 Poetry provides a minimalist UI and allows migrating poems from a local JSON or CSV file.
-This repo serves the backend for [poetry-frontend](https://github.com/YounusMZ/poetry-frontend).

 ## Demo